 EDP 3100.
-Primary Social Studies EDP 3103.
-Curriculum and EDP 3104.
-Curriculum and Instruction in Science for Primary and Curriculum Integration, PK-5.
-(I, Instruction in Mathematics for II; 3).
-This course is designed to Education (I, II; 3) This course Primary Education (I, II; 3) This provide students with content course will present EDP candidates provides Primary Teacher knowledge, classroom methods, with the task of developing lesson Candidates with the ability to explore materials, and strategies for and unit plans, and instructional resources and techniques available teaching Social Studies in activities in mathematics for ageto provide PK-5 students with a elementary school settings, PK-5. appropriate students in Pk-5 holistic, interdisciplinary Content knowledge in history, classrooms.
-Candidates will have understanding of science concepts geography, economics, behavioral the opportunity to consider the and scientific thinking.
-This course science, and political science is cognitive, social, emotional, and focuses on helping the candidate essential in preparing teachers to physical development of young uncover the major science concepts provide meaningful social studies children in relationship to the through experiences for elementary learning of mathematics concepts inquiry-based science activities, then students.
-Students in this course will and skills as articulated by the Ohio planning developmentally be guided through various learning Common Core Standards for appropriate unit plans, instructional activities including reading, viewing, Mathematics content and the activities. reflection, investigations to apply the National Council for Teachers of and assessments aligned to the C3 Curriculum Framework Mathematics and the National National Science Content Standards (preparation for college, career, and Science Teachers Association. for the State of Ohio, and the civic life) to further increase their National knowledge and understanding of the Science Teachers Association. content related to teaching social studies in primary grades.
+Primary Social Studies and Curriculum Integration, PK-5.
+(I, II; 3).
+This course is designed to provide students with content knowledge, classroom methods, materials, and strategies for teaching Social Studies in elementary school settings, PK-5.
+Content knowledge in history, geography, economics, behavioral science, and political science is essential in preparing teachers to provide meaningful social studies experiences for elementary students.
+Students in this course will be guided through various learning activities including reading, viewing, reflection, investigations to apply the C3 Curriculum Framework (preparation for college, career, and civic life) to further increase their knowledge and understanding of the content related to teaching social studies in primary grades.